2022 Vermont Senate election: Chittenden Central

-Following statewide redistricting, the former Chittenden district which elected six senators, was split up into three new districts Chittenden Central which elects three senators, Chittenden North which elects one senator, and Chittenden Southeast which also elects three senators.
-Incumbent Democrat Philip Baruth, who has represented the Chittenden district since 2011, is running for re-election here.
-Incumbent Progressive Christopher Pearson, who has represented the Chittenden district since 2017, is retiring.
+Following statewide redistricting, the former Chittenden district, which elected six senators, was split up into three new districts: Chittenden Central, which elects three senators; Chittenden North, which elects one senator; and Chittenden Southeast, which elects three senators.
+Incumbent Democrat Phil Baruth, who had represented the Chittenden district since 2011, ran for re-election here.
+Incumbent Progressive Christopher Pearson, who had represented the Chittenden district since 2017, retired.